Computer Science (CS)

 Introduces the computing and information technology profession and the LCSC's curriculum emphasis options.
 Topics include: fields of study, curriculum and professional options, legal and ethical issues for computing professionals, academic responsibilities and ethical conduct.
 Emphasis on the computing science fields of study and their uses in today's digital society.

 This course is an introduction to the basic concepts of Computer Science.
-You will learn how to program a computer using the Java language, the basic capabilities of a computer system, how to form and validate a hypothesis in computer science, and how computer science relates to other scientific endeavors and society at large.
+You will learn how to program a computer using an object-oriented programing language and how computer science relates to other scientific endeavors and society at large.
 Programming concepts include objects, functions, conditionals, and recursion.
-This course is suitable both for the non-major and as an entry point into the Computer Science major.
-Cross-listed with CITPT-108.
+This course is suitable for non-Computer Science majors.
+Equated to CITPT-108.

 Introduction to problem solving and the basic building blocks of algorithm design using a modern programming language.
 Topics include: procedural programming constructs and basic program modularization.
 Pre-requisite: CS-108 or MATH-170, all with a grade of C or better.